Instructions for Authors

 The manuscript should adhere to the following structure:

-- Abstract: A concise but comprehensive summary of the paper in simple language.
+• Abstract: A concise but comprehensive summary of the paper in simple language (<200 words).

-- Relevant subsections: Present and analyse the current state of knowledge on specific aspects of the topic.
+• Relevant subsections: Present and analyse the current state of knowledge on specific aspects of the topic.
+Please follow the specific protocols established for conducting the specific review.

-This section provides a forum for scholarly dialogue, featuring brief commentaries on previously published articles, responses from authors, and letters addressing current issues in psychology.
+This section provides a forum for scholarly dialogue and insight, featuring commentaries, brief responses on previously published articles, comments from authors, letters addressing current issues in psychology, and perspective pieces offering unique viewpoints on psychological phenomena or the state of the field.
 We encourage respectful and constructive exchanges that contribute to advancing the field and fostering a diverse and inclusive scholarly community.
-This section also includes perspective pieces that offer unique viewpoints on psychological phenomena or the state of the field.

 Format